 More wealthy gladiators could even afford an epitaph to commemorate their lives.
 Forged in stone, a short inscription could not, of course, skip the balance of accomplishments: the number of fights fought or the laurels won.
 On the tombstone of a certain Urbicus who died in his thirteenth fight, there was engraved a piece of advice for his inexperienced colleagues: “I advise you to kill, those whom you have knocked down”.

 For comparison, huge fans of gladiatorial fights were, for example: Caligula, Nero and Commodus, where the latter loved to stand in the arena.
-Commodus fought in the arena with the gladiators, which he trickedly murdered.
-There is a message about the duel of the emperor with gladiator Sceva, who detected the emperor’s scheme.
+Commodus fought in the arena with the gladiators, whom he often killed in a tricky way.
+There is a message about the duel of the emperor with the gladiator Sceva, who detected the emperor’s scheme.
 After this fact, the scared emperor did not take up the fight but dismissed the powerful gladiator.

 Andabata (pl. andabatae)